Window covering

 Window coverings are considered any type of materials used to cover a window to manage sunlight, privacy, additional weatherproofing or for purely decorative purposes.

+Description and design

+Window coverings comprise materials used to cover a window to manage sunlight, privacy, additional weatherproofing or for purely decorative purposes.
 Window coverings are typically used on the interior side of windows, but exterior solutions are also available.